-4.81 The population of South Hampshire creates considerable demand for recreational opportunities, a demand which will increase as the population grows.
+4.81 The population of South Hampshire creates considerable demand for recreational opportunities, a demand which will increase as the population grows.70 be significantly supported by strong provision of GBI for recreational use.

 4.82 Within South Hampshire there are notable spatial health inequalities (see Figure 4.3:).
 The provision of a stronger GBI network, carefully planned and prioritised, could help to reduce this inequality.